secrethitler/secrethitler-api/README.md

 - presidentReceivePolicies (private channel of the president, if the vote didn't fail)
     - policies (string[])

+- electionTracker (channelName, if the vote fails and the election tracker advances)

-- electionTracker (channelName, if the vote fails and the election tracker needs to be reset)
+- resetElectionTracker (channelName, if the vote fails and the election tracker needs to be reset)

 - policyEnacted (channelName, if the vote fails and the election tracker needs to be reset)
     - policy (string)